jenskutilek/CorrettoPlugin/demo-plugin/README.md

 # Demo Plugin For Corretto

-1. To install, drag `Corretto.glyphsPlugin` and `CorrettoDemo.glyphsPlugin` onto the Glyphs app icon in your dock.
+1. To install, drag `CorrettoDemo.glyphsPlugin` onto the Glyphs app icon in your dock.
 2. Restart Glyphs.
 3. Add `CorrettoDemo` to your Corretto configuration file `~/Library/Application Support/Glyphs 3/global.correttoconfig.yaml`: